Jacqueline Williams, MS, RN- BC

 Toyin is also the President of 1000 Women in Religion for Global Peace, an initiative to promote the United Nations Peace agenda SDG 16 globally.
 She is a member of the United Nations Economic and Social Council (UNESCO) where she is a Director of Peace.
 She is very passionate about serving others and has participated in medical missions to various countries including China, Africa, America Samoa and Sudan.

 Toyin is a board certified Registered Nurse with 30+ years of experience serving in Critical Care, Cardiothoracic Intensive Care, ObGyn, Pediatrics and currently Nursing Leadership as Director of Ambulatory Nursing.
-She received a Master’s Degree of Nursing with emphasis in Leadership in Health Care System from Grand Canyon University (Arizona).
-Toyin is currently pursuing a Doctor of Nursing Practice (DNP) to be completed in 2020.
+She received a Master’s Degree of Nursing with emphasis in Leadership in Health Care System and a Doctor of Nursing Practice (DNP) from Grand Canyon University (Arizona).